Tidrum nunnery has one of the best hot springs in Tibet.

 On the way going down, we also saw another trail route to the meditation cave of Maha Guru Rinpoche, which might be difficult to find without local Tibetans help, also the route is very steep that we can't even walk, must roll slowly, we saw the trail and all we can say was wow.

-After we visited Drigung SomTok Monastery, where we can get the blessing from Drigung Kagyu 16th Century Master Gyalwa Ngawang Rinchen, and we hiked back to the Tidrum Nunnery, overall one whole beautiful five hours Kora.
+After we visited Drigung SomTok Monastery, where we can get the blessing from Drigung Kagyu 16th Century Master Gyalwa Ngawang Rinchen, we hiked back to the Tidrum Nunnery, overall one whole beautiful five hours Kora.

 After having some Dinner at Nunnery Restaurant, we went to the Hot spring to relax.